ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    search is at a leaf node:
 5. This largely concludes the search.
 However, there are some additional technicalities to address.
-First, it's possible for the binary search to conclude successfully even if the label-version pair that the user is interested in has expired.
+First, it's possible for the binary search to conclude even if the label-version pair that the user is interested in doesn't exist or is expired.
 Out of the log entries touched by the binary search, identify which log entry was first to contain the desired label-version pair.
-If it is a log entry that is past its maximum lifetime, abort the search and return an error to the user.
+If there is no such log entry, or if it is past its maximum lifetime, abort the search and return an error to the user.
 6. It's also possible at this point that a commitment to the contents of the desired label-version pair has not been provided by the Transparency Log.
    This can happen, for example, if multiple versions of a label were inserted in the same log entry and the binary ladder was terminated early due to an inclusion proof for a version greater than the target version.
 If this has happened, obtain a search proof for the target label-version pair from the prefix tree in the first log entry to contain it (identified in step 5).
-7. Finally, if the binary search failed to find a log entry containing the desired label-version pair, or if the search proof from step 6 proves non-inclusion rather than inclusion, return an error to the user indicating that the version of the label does not exist.
-Otherwise, terminate the search successfully.
+If the search proof shows non-inclusion rather than inclusion, return an error to the user.

 The most important goal of this algorithm is correctly identifying the first log entry that contains the target label-version pair.
 The purpose of